Louisiana Trustees Seek Comments on Proposed Mid-Barataria Sediment Diversion

 The project would restore and sustain a significant amount of wetland habitat—tens of thousands of acres—and the resources that depend on them, over the next several decades.
 At peak capacity, the proposed preferred alternative would transport up to 75,000 cubic feet per second of freshwater and its sediment and nutrients—harnessing nature through engineering to re-establish the natural process that originally built Louisiana’s coastal wetlands.

-Public comments will be accepted for 60 days through May 4.
+The public comment period was extended from 60 days to 90 days on April 20.
+You can submit yours through June 3, 2021.
 We encourage you to review and comment on the draft plan by submitting comments online, by mail, or during virtual public meetings listed below.

 - Online: https://parkplanning.nps.gov/MBSD